Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: Modeling the non-stationarity for parameter estimation

 \section{Modeling the non-stationarity for parameter estimation}

-In most of the standard parameter estimation (PE) pipelines, to obtain the posterior distribution \ref{bayes}, a sampling method (such as MCMC, nested sampling) is used with a likelihood model and prior probability distribution over the model parameters.
-The PSD is estimated for a segment of the data around the signal using the Welch's method with smaller overlapping segments or spline-modelling such as implemented by the Bayesline algorithm~\citep{Littenberg:2014oda}.
-For example, to estimate the PSD for PE in 4OGC and 3OGC analysis \citep{nitz20214ogc, nitz20213ogc}, 512 seconds of data centered around trigger is used to estimate the PSD with overlapping segments of 8 seconds (unless the data is corrupted in this window, in which case, this window is shifted and/or shrunk).
-The estimated PSD is then used in the calculation of likelihood function \ref{likelihood}.
-The averaged PSD over the long segment surrounding the signal wash away any local fluctuations (or non-stationarities) that might be present along the track of the signal.
-In order to incorporate the non-stationarity, one has re-define the likelihood function by incorporating non diagonal terms in covariance matrix estimated in frequency domain.
+In most of the standard \ac{pe} pipelines, to obtain the posterior distribution, equation \ref{eqn:bayes}, a sampling method (such as Markov Chain Monte Carlo, nested sampling) is used with a likelihood model and prior probability distribution over the model parameters.
+The \ac{psd} is estimated for a segment of the data around the signal using Welch's method with smaller overlapping segments or spline-modeling such as implemented by the Bayesline algorithm~\citep{Littenberg:2014oda}.
+For example, to estimate the \ac{psd} for \ac{pe} in the 4OGC and 3OGC analyses \citep{nitz20214ogc, nitz20213ogc}, 512 seconds of data centered around the trigger are used to estimate the \ac{psd} with overlapping segments of 8 seconds (unless the data are corrupted in this window, in which case, this window is shifted and/or shrunk).
+The estimated \ac{psd} is then used to calculate the likelihood function, equation \ref{eqn:likelihood}.
+The \ac{psd} averaged over the long segment surrounding the signal does not capture local fluctuations (or non-stationarities) on a time scale much shorter than the averaging window that might be present along the signal's track, as the averaging process flattens the local fluctuations in the \ac{psd}.
+To account for non-stationarity in the \ac{pe} framework, the standard method outlined in \citep{Edy2021} requires a redefinition of the likelihood function.
+It involves incorporating off-diagonal terms into the covariance matrix estimated in the frequency domain.
+However, this approach makes the computation of the likelihood function significantly more expensive.